F-0728/F-0728/README.md

 I'm a high school student in Japan.

-I'm currently learning Python, but since I want to make my programs available on a website, I plan to learn HTML, CSS, and JavaScript next.
+I'm currently learning Python, but I want to make my programs available on a website, so I plan to learn HTML, CSS, and JavaScript next.